wemat/wemat.github.io/README.md

 I am intersted in data, programming, solving problems and create something from scratch.
 The way to do this things is by learning by doing.
 So here I will link a few selected projects that I worked on.

-The scope of the projects vary from mini (1 day or less), medium (1-3 weeks) to large (several months).
+The scope of the projects vary from small (1 day or less), medium (1-3 weeks) to large (several months).

 ## 1. Sports Analytics
 Scope: Medium